imasy36/Baby-Names/README.md

 AUTHORS: @imasy36

 USER INSTRUCTIONS:
-	You can change the data if you want to work on you data .
+	You can change the data if you want to work on your data .

 	you might need to make some changes in code if CSV file type is changed